teohsen/teohsen/README.md

 ---

 - 👋 Hi, I’m @teohsen
-- 👀 I’m interested in ...
+- 👀 I’m interested in
+   - Food
+   - Games
+   - Tech
+   - Space
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
+   - to be better than yesterday (hahah who isnt..?)
+   - Data Science
+      - Computer Vision
+      - NLP
+   - React.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...